 - (1) An application for final plan approval and a completed application checklist shall be submitted to the Town planner within 180 days after preliminary plan approval and at least 21 days prior to the meeting at which it is to be considered.
 The applicant shall submit an electronic version of all required plans and materials listed in the application submission checklist.
-In addition, three full size paper copies of all required plans and of all materials listed in the application submission checklist shall be provided to the Town Planner. - (2) Prior to submission of the final plan application, the applicant shall have applied for:
+In addition, three full size paper copies of all required plans and of all materials listed in the application submission checklist shall be provided to the Town Planner. - (2) Prior to submission of the final plan application, the subdivider shall have fulfilled the following requirements:

-(i) DEP Approval.
+(a) DEP Approval.